wavesplatform/docs.wavesplatform/docs/en/ride/functions/callable-function.md

 dApp script can contain multiple callable functions.

-The callable function should be adorned with the `@Callable(i)` annotation, where `i` is an [Invocation](/en/ride/structures/common-structures/invocation) structure that contains invoke script transaction fields that are available to the callable function.

 Callable functions features rely on [standard library](/en/ride/script/standard-library) version:

 | Standard library v3 | Standard library v4 |